ChickenKyiv/awesome-git-article/course/Practice/MergeConflict.md

 same file for generating an issue first version to solve this

-rename a file at one of your brances - make a commit and issue will gone
+rename a file at one of your branches - make a commit and issue will gone

 or copy your code, and place it after your changes from other branch